The Cell of the Holy House of Our Lady of Walsingham and S. Joseph based at All Saints’, South Wimbledon.

 Peter Bennett

-Our next Pilgrimage will be in 2024 and you can find all the details on our ‘Parish News’ page
+Our next Pilgrimage will be in 2026 and you can find more details on our ‘Parish News’ page

 You can find more information about the ‘Shrine of Our Lady of Walsingham’ here.